-- Natural Marble: Natural marble is a high end product with a high end price.
-Things such as quarrying, cutting and availability are what make this item so expensive.
-Prices range from $10-$38 per square foot and usually have a cutting price of up to $15 per square foot.
+Natural Marble: Natural marble is a high-end product with a high-end price.
+Things such as quarrying, cutting and availability are what makes this item so expensive.
+Prices range from $40-$100 per square foot and usually have a cutting price of up to $15 per square foot.

-- Man-Made Marble: Cultured marble on the other hand is not a porous material therefore does not require as much upkeep and maintenance.
-The process of creating this marble has been designed to keep out the absorption of oils and staining or discoloring.
+Man-Made Marble: Cultured marble on the other hand, is not a porous material therefore, it does not require as much upkeep and maintenance.
+The process of creating this marble has been designed to keep out the absorption of oils and staining or discoloration.
 Standard household cleaners are fine to use on cultured marble.

-- Natural Marble: Choosing natural marble is a process of finding available marble in the yard.
-When visiting the marble yard, decision such as color, size, and slice thickness need to be made.
+Natural Marble: Choosing natural marble is a process of finding available marble in the yard.
+When visiting the marble yard, decisions such as color, size, and slice thickness need to be made.

 Questions on what marble would work best for your project?